ciniks117/ciniks117.github.io/index.md

 ## Welcome

-description: I'm a PhD student in CSE Dept. at Indian Institute of Technology, Kanpur.
+I'm a PhD student in CSE Dept. at Indian Institute of Technology, Kanpur.
 Before this, I completed my MS(R) in Computer Science & Engineering at IIT Kanpur  and B.Tech(H) in Computer Science & Engineering at NIT Jamshedpur.
 I work in the area of Formal Verification and Controller Synthesis of safety-critical Cyber Physical Systems.
 My current research is primarily on developing efficient and safe controllers for safety-critical CPSs.

 ### Markdown